Celeste (singer): 2018–2019: Lately

 In the latter half of 2019, Celeste released 4 singles, namely "Coco Blood", "She's My Sunshine" and both a studio and live version of "Strange".
 "Coco Blood" was described by Savannah Sicurella of Paste as a "warm coming-of-age song" that references Celeste's British-Jamaican heritage.
-Celeste ventured to Jamaica in order to film the music video which was directed by Akinola Davids, also known as Crack Stevens.
+Celeste ventured to Jamaica to film the music video which was directed by Akinola Davids, also known as Crack Stevens.
 Celeste collaborated with Mulberry in June 2019 when she performed at the inaugural #MulberryMyLocal event in London.
 She provided the theme song for the acclaimed BBC documentary programme Black Hollywood: They Gotta Have Us in July 2019.
 In October 2019, Celeste supported Janelle Monáe for a night at Columbiahalle in Berlin.
 She made her television debut when she performed "Strange" on an episode of Later... with Jools Holland on 24 October 2019.

 In November 2019, Elton John added "Strange" and "She's My Sunshine" to his personal Apple Music playlist.
 Celeste gained support from English television personality James Corden after he tweeted "I cannot stop listening to [Celeste] this is her song Strange.
 It's sensational.
 I dare you not to love her.
 I dare you x" Celeste sold out a three-night residency at Omeara in London, before embarking on a tour supporting Michael Kiwanuka in November 2019.
 On 3 December 2019, Celeste won the BBC Music Award for BBC Music Introducing Artist of the Year.
 Following this, she appeared on BBC Radio 4's Woman's Hour segment where she talked about her musical upbringing.

 On 6 December 2019, the British Phonographic Industry announced that Celeste was the winner of the Rising Star Award at the 2020 Brit Awards and that she would be receiving the award and performing at the ceremony in February 2020.
 This was followed by the release of Compilation 1.1, a collection of Celeste's "best singles so far".
 The project is a re-issue of the EP Lately, with "Strange" and "Coco Blood" as additional songs.
 Celeste took to Twitter to promote the project, saying: "All of my releases so far in one place, Compilation 1.1 is available to stream now".
 Celeste was later longlisted in the annual poll of 170 music critics, Sound of 2020 by BBC, who admired her for her "Timeless soul to tug at your heartstrings" and specifically noted her as "the one to beat" following her previous accolades from the Brit Awards and BBC Music Introducing.

-Whilst in Paris, Celeste made her French television debut when she performed "Strange" after actors Timothée Chalamet, Saoirse Ronan and Florence Pugh promoted their film Little Women (2019) on an episode of the French talk show C à vous in December 2019.
+While in Paris, Celeste made her French television debut when she performed "Strange" after actors Timothée Chalamet, Saoirse Ronan and Florence Pugh promoted their film Little Women (2019) on an episode of the French talk show C à vous in December 2019.
 She also later performed the song on the New Year's special of Top of the Pops on BBC One.